 When you consider the protein-boosting effect of the brewers yeast and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-LiveSmart is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.
+LiveSmart is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3.5 stars.

 LiveSmart Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this LiveSmart product line.
 If there are no recalls listed in this section, we have not yet reported any events.